-A strong piece of advice from Kathryn Montalvo at Orrick is to define an offer in absolute numbers of shares instead of as a percentage of the company.
+Define an offer in absolute numbers of shares instead of as a percentage of the company.
 Percentages are ambiguous and quickly become inaccurate as the company grows.
 Informing a prospective new employee that their offer is equivalent to a certain percentage of the company can be helpful context but he/she should be made aware that the percentage is not fixed and will likely be diluted over time.

 Typically startups grant restricted stock from the employee stock plan until such time that the company has raised an equity financing.
 Only then do they spend the cash to obtain a 409A valuation and move to granting stock options instead of restricted stock.

 When do you need a 409A valuation?

 A 409A valuation addresses the risk of the IRS arguing with you at a later point on the value of the stock and what taxes people owe.
 The cost of a valuation is approx. $2,000 and some places may offer this service for free (eg: SVB) as part of relationship building.

 Employees benefit more from restricted stock than they do from options.
 So if you want to be employee friendly, you give them restricted stock as long as you can and as long as par value or 409a value is negligible.
 However, restricted shares impose a small admin burden.
 If you don’t take the proper steps when the employee leaves to reclaim the unvested shares, then they default to receiving them.

 If you are pre-equity and are still granting restricted stock make sure to note in your cap table which employees have filed an 83b election.